MetaCommunity/igneous-math/README.md

      e.g. `"cubic meter" = :m^3`

+     _FIXME: This may be effectively outdated together with the definition of reader macros for measurement unit expressions_

    * For measurement units defined by SI[BIPM][#BIPM] with subscript characters, a corresponding symbolic name shall be sought of the NIST specification[NIST][#NIST]